wvan1901/Gotem/README.md

 ### Label order
 Labels must follow this order: First label must be the name label.
 That it we can put any custom labels between name label and HTTP request.

+### Label Scope
+All custom labels between the name label and the HTTP request will be avaliable to that request ONLY.
+There is currently no support for labels being accessed globaly.

 ## Request Line
 A request line consist of a request method & target.
 The request method & target is `REQUIRED`.